officelearn/azure-docs.sv-se/articles/time-series-insights/time-series-insights-authentication-and-authorization.md

 ---
-title: API-autentisering och auktorisering – Azure Time Series Insights | Microsoft Docs
+title: API authentication and authorization - Azure Time Series Insights | Microsoft Docs
-description: 'Den här artikeln beskriver hur du konfigurerar autentisering och auktorisering för ett anpassat program som anropar Azure Time Series Insights-API: et.' ms.service: time-series-insights
+description: This article describes how to configure authentication and authorization for a custom application that calls the Azure Time Series Insights API. ms.service: time-series-insights
 services: time-series-insights
 author: deepakpalled